CI-TRACS/Data_Wrangling_with_Computational_Notebooks/_episodes/04-dataframe-wrangling.md

 ~~~
 {: .output}

 We can see that the first row and the last row are both `True` while the remaining rows are `False` and a quick look at the original data confirms that this is correct based on our condition.
 However, looking back at the original `DataFrame` is very tedious.
-If we instead want to view/save the rows that were found to have a 'Depth-Zone' of 'SRF' we can either save the output `Series` to a variable and use that or directly place the previously used code within a bracket.
+If we instead want to view/save the rows that were found to have a depth < 380 we can either save the output `Series` to a variable and use that or directly place the previously used code within a bracket.
 Both methods are equivalent and shown below.

 ~~~
 good_rows = df['press dbar'] < 380